 A hiring strategy that does not proactively tackle unconscious bias can be damaging for business.
 This can cause concern for diversity and prejudice within recruitment and the workplace.

-3. Over 69% of recruiters say a candidates social media profile would affect their own personal opinion (CV Library)
+3. Over 69% of recruiters say a candidate’s social media profile would affect their own personal opinion (CV Library)

-Social Media screening can also act as a validation mechanism for recruiters.
+Social media screening can also act as a validation mechanism for recruiters.
 Finding a potential candidate online can help legitimise their application.

-4. 33% of candidates will share their negative candidate experience publically online via their social networks.
+4. 33% of candidates will share their negative candidate experience publicly online via their social networks.
 Choosing to inform friends and their friends’ friends immediately of their unhappy situation with a said company.
 (Blue Arrow)